SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 1 -> 100)``

-    How many times to re-calculate the voronoi diagram, more iterations will result in a more accurate representation of the original image.
+    How many times to re-calculate the voronoi diagram.
+More iterations will result in a more accurate representation of the original image.

  Voronoi Accuracy